DanielGriffiths1182/javascript-codewars-archive/README.md

  If no number was given in the string, it should return 0

 - 11 Return boolean (true, false) confirming if (string) is an isogram (contains no duplicate characters).

+- 12 Simple correction of 'order of operations' function.